News Corporation Announces $1 Billion Stock Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-An announcement from News Corporation Shs B Chess Depository Interests repr 1 Sh ( (AU:NWS) ) is now available.
+The latest update is out from News Corporation Shs B Chess Depository Interests repr 1 Sh ( (AU:NWS) ).

-News Corporation has announced a new buy-back program, authorizing an additional US$1 billion for the repurchase of its Nasdaq-listed Class A and Class B common stock.
-This move, part of the 2025 Repurchase Program, aims to enhance shareholder value and reflects the company’s confidence in its financial position and future prospects.
+News Corporation has announced a buy-back program authorized for up to an aggregate of US$1 billion of its Nasdaq-listed Class A and Class B common stock.
+This buy-back, part of the 2025 Repurchase Program, aims to repurchase shares from the open market or otherwise, subject to market conditions and stock prices.
+The initiative reflects the company’s strategy to manage its capital structure and potentially enhance shareholder value.

 More about News Corporation Shs B Chess Depository Interests repr 1 Sh

-News Corporation operates in the media and information services industry, focusing on news and information services, book publishing, digital real estate services, and cable network programming.
-The company is known for its global reach and diverse portfolio of media assets.
+News Corporation is a global media and information services company that operates in various segments including news and information services, book publishing, digital real estate services, and subscription video services.
+The company is known for its diverse portfolio of media properties and its focus on delivering news and information across multiple platforms.

 Technical Sentiment Signal: Buy